boltops-tools/cody/docs/docs.md

 ## What is Cody?

-Cody is a tool that simplifies creating and managing [AWS CodeBuild](https://aws.amazon.com/codebuild/) projects.
+Cody is an AWS CodeBuild Management Tool.
+Cody simplifies creating and managing [AWS CodeBuild](https://aws.amazon.com/codebuild/) projects.
 It provides a beautiful DSL to create a CodeBuild project.

 The DSL is simply a wrapper to the [CloudFormation CodeBuild Project resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codebuild-project.html).
 Essentially, this means you can **fullly control** and customize of the CodeBuild project.